Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Swift Talent Procurement

 The biggest reason a business can opt for any kind of outsourcing is the potential for finding skilled professionals.
-Many business functions like IT and accounting have very specialized niches.
+Many business functions, such as IT and accounting, have highly specialized niches.
 Finding professionals to fill these niches at a reasonable cost is nearly impossible.
 Not to mention that the hiring cycle takes a solid 30-45 days and costs time and resources.

 Instead, businesses can dial up an outsourced accounting service or IT firm and ask them to find the needed professional.
-These firms and agencies have vast networks in their industry and access to curated databases filled with potential professional candidates.
-They can shortlist and interview the candidates for their client and present them with the finalists to choose for their business.
+These firms and agencies have extensive industry networks and access to curated databases of potential professional candidates.
+They can shortlist and interview candidates for their client and present the finalists for their business to choose from.
 What would normally take months gets done with outsourcing in a matter of days.

 Overhead Cost Reduction

 Outsourcing is typically done remotely and is a splendid measure to reduce overhead.
 Outsourced professionals already have the infrastructure to handle their responsibilities.
-This means that you, as a business owner, can save the overhead that would normally go to maintaining an on-site professional.
+This means you, as a business owner, can save the overhead normally associated with maintaining an on-site professional.

 Flexibility and Scalability

-Outsourcing is an essential tool available to businesses that are scaling or downsizing.
-Given economic volatility and inflation, businesses today are forced to adapt on the fly depending on the market.
-A new product, for example, might end up being a bigger hit than anticipated, leading to more personnel needed to fulfill every order.
+Outsourcing is an essential tool for businesses scaling or downsizing.
+Given economic volatility and inflation, companies today are forced to adapt on the fly depending on the market.
+A new product, for example, might be a bigger hit than anticipated, necessitating more personnel to fulfill every order.
 Businesses can outsource production, logistics, and customer service to third parties at times like these.
 This allows them to rapidly adapt and ride the sudden momentum as best as possible.

 The Benefits of Offshoring